ceciliabinck/cook-with-me/README.md

 ### Tools & Libraries

 - For design:
+    - <a href="https://palermocafe.com/colors-make-hungry/">One article</a> I found on the effects of colours
+    - <a href= "https://www.trendystyle.net/afvallen-kleuren-eetlust/">One article</a> I found on the effects of colours
+    - <a href= "https://fem-fem.nl/kleuren-beinvloeden-eetlust/">One article</a> I found on the effects of colours
+    - <a href= "https://dress-nl.techinfus.com/psihologiya-cveta/vozdejstvuyut-na-appetit/">One article</a> I found on the effects of colours
-    - <a href="https://palermocafe.com/colors-make-hungry/">The article</a> I found on the effects of colours
+    - <a href= "https://www.fitday.com/fitness-articles/nutrition/how-color-can-change-your-appetite-and-eating-habits.html">One article</a> I found on the effects of colours
     - <a href="https://creativemarket.com/blog/10-fascinating-scientific-facts-about-fonts">The article</a>I found on the scientific facts about fonts.
     - <a href="https://fonts.google.com/">Google fonts</a>
     - <a href="https://materializecss.com/">Materialize</a>